-The Journal Experience is a project where we bring together experts and great thinkers from the industry to share their ideas and discoveries within the research, customer experience and data collection industry.
+The Experience Journal is a project where we bring together experts and great thinkers from the research, experience, and data collection industry to share their ideas and discoveries.
+It is a blog with high-quality articles by leading industry authors who keep advancing the research world.

-We are looking for people with the desire to bring their ideas to every corner of the planet, if you think we can collaborate, the doors of this project are open for you!
+We are looking for people who want to bring their ideas to every corner of the planet.
+If you think we can collaborate, the doors of this project are open for you!
+This is an invitation-only blog.
+However, it is a voluntary collaboration.

 Here are the five qualities we look for when evaluating what to publish: